 Arizona Trail: American Flag Ranch Segment is a 6.3 mile moderately trafficked out and back trail located near Oracle, Arizona that offers scenic views and is rated as moderate.
-The trail offers a number of activity options and is accessible from September until May.
+The trail offers a number of activity options and is best used from September until May.
 Dogs are also able to use this trail.

 San Pedro River valley views, Galiuro mountain views For the most part the trail continually gains elevation until you reach the junction with the Oracle Ridge Trail.
 This is a great trail that passes through high desert grassland with great views of the Galiuro Mountains, San Manuel, and the burns areas from the Bullock and Aspen fires of 2002 and 2003.
 As the trail ascends you will notice a cluster of buildings (some of them stone) which is the Hijinks Mine.
 There are 2 sections of the trail to keep an eye out for.
 First of all, you'll cross a jeep road (roughly around 20-25 minutes into the hike) where the trail will pick up again across the jeep road about 10 yards to your right.
 Second, when you are below the Hijinks Mine there is a fork in the trail.
 Make sure and take the right fork.